 - It’s also been shown to kill cancer cells and treat anorexia, insomnia, anemia, a lack of appetite, flatulence, stomach aches, jaundice and indigestion.

-- Specifically, this herb has been proven to beat malaria, kill breast cancer cells, get rid of parasites, treat Crohn’s disease, contain antimicrobial and antifungal abilities, and treat SIBO.
+- Specifically, this herb has been proven to beat malaria, kill breast cancer cells, get rid of parasites, help treat Crohn’s disease, contain antimicrobial and antifungal abilities, and help treat SIBO.

 - Wormwood is commercially available at health stores and online as an essential oil, as well as in capsule, tablet, tincture and liquid extract forms.
 It can also be used in fresh or dry form to make an infusion or tea.